aspose-words/Aspose-Words-Tutorials/words/english/java/document-loading-and-saving/saving-documents-as-ooxml-format/_index.md

 ---
-title: Saving Documents as OOXML Format in Aspose.Words for Java
+title: How to Encrypt DOCX with Password Using Aspose.Words for Java
 linktitle: Saving Documents as OOXML Format
 second_title: Aspose.Words Java Document Processing API
-description: Learn how to save documents in OOXML format with Aspose.Words for Java.
-Secure, optimize, and customize your files effortlessly.
+description: Learn how to encrypt docx with password using Aspose.Words for Java save options.
+Secure, optimize, and customize your OOXML files effortlessly.
 weight: 20
 url: /java/document-loading-and-saving/saving-documents-as-ooxml-format/
+date: 2025-12-29
 ---

 {{< blocks/products/pf/main-wrap-class >}}